-Scroll, click, and meet several of the 300+ animals that enrich the Green Chimneys School experience for children with special needs.
+Scroll, click and get familiar with some of the 300+ animals that enrich the Green Chimneys School experience for children with special needs.
 Through therapeutic education and residential treatment program, Green Chimneys students interact with animals in a variety of ways.

 This female Ferruginous hawk came to Green Chimneys from a falconer in Long Island, NY upon retirement from the sport of falconry, and will live out her life under Green Chimneys care.
 Beautiful feather decoration on its legs, a snow-white chest, and a very distinct call make this breed hard to miss.
 As the largest hawk in North America, it is sometimes confused with the Golden Eagle.
 This unique bird can hunt using several techniques: flying low to the ground at high speeds; soaring high above; or hovering and then swooping down to catch prey.